rglynn552/testJenkins/README.md

 This is a test repo for integrating with Jenkins, and specifically polling triggers in Jenkins.

-This is not working as expected
+This is not working as expectedkjubou